microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// a package if it's the only one satisfying the PackageDependency.
 ///
 /// @note A package matching a PackageDependency pin can still be removed
-///       as long as there's another that satisfies the PackageDependency.
+///       as long as there's another package that satisfies the PackageDependency.
 ///       For example, if Fwk-v1 is installed and a PackageDependency specifies
 ///       MinVersion=1 and then Fwk-v2 is installed, Deployment could remove
 ///       Fwk-v1 because Fwk-v2 will satisfy the PackageDependency.
 After Fwk-v1